FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_clientInitiatedAndServerInitiatedTransfers/_index.md

     "title": "Client-initiated and server-initiated transfers",
     "linkTitle": "Client-initiated and server-initiated transfers",
     "weight": "240"
-}You can use <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to set up and execute server-initiated transfers.
+}You can use {{< SecureTransport/componentshortname  >}} to set up and execute server-initiated transfers.
 There are four types of transfers:

--   **Client-initiated downloads** – A client application "pulls" a file from the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
+-   **Client-initiated downloads** – A client application "pulls" a file from the {{< SecureTransport/componentshortname >}} Server.
--   **Client-initiated uploads** – A client application "pushes" a file to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
+-   **Client-initiated uploads** – A client application "pushes" a file to the {{< SecureTransport/componentshortname >}} Server.
--   **Server-initiated downloads** – The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server "pulls" a file from a remote server.
+-   **Server-initiated downloads** – The {{< SecureTransport/componentshortname >}} Server "pulls" a file from a remote server.
--   **Server-initiated uploads** – The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server "pushes" a file to a remote server.
+-   **Server-initiated uploads** – The {{< SecureTransport/componentshortname >}} Server "pushes" a file to a remote server.

 Client- and server-initiated transfers can be performed using any supported protocol.
-The protocol servers that handle client-initiated transfers run on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server or on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge in the perimeter network (DMZ).
-The protocol clients that perform the server-initiated transfers run on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server in the Transaction Manager server JVM and can connect out through a SOCKS5 Proxy on a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge or through an HTTP proxy to a remote system.
+The protocol servers that handle client-initiated transfers run on the {{< SecureTransport/componentshortname  >}} Server or on the {{< SecureTransport/componentshortname  >}} Edge in the perimeter network (DMZ).
+The protocol clients that perform the server-initiated transfers run on the {{< SecureTransport/componentshortname  >}} Server in the Transaction Manager server JVM and can connect out through a SOCKS5 Proxy on a {{< SecureTransport/componentshortname  >}} Edge or through an HTTP proxy to a remote system.
 This allows the protocol clients to have direct access to the file system.

 > **Note:**
 >